Mak2006/gcp-cloud-labs/Lab 5 Classify Images with Pre-built ML Models using Cloud Vision API and AutoML.md

 **Generate Predictions**
 Now we are at our last part of the work.
-We feed the model an image and let it find the type.  **Test and Use** is used to upload the image and we check the result
+We feed the model an image and let it find the type.  **Test and Use** is used to upload the image and we check the results.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODMxMjkyNDksMjI4MzQ4MDg1LDE2MD
+eyJoaXN0b3J5IjpbMTgxOTMxOTg0NCwyMjgzNDgwODUsMTYwND
-QwMzE3ODEsLTc2NDQ4NzMxNCw4MDkzNjI5MiwtMTQ2NzA4NjY1
+AzMTc4MSwtNzY0NDg3MzE0LDgwOTM2MjkyLC0xNDY3MDg2NjUx
-MSwtMjA3MzcxMTcxXX0=
+LC0yMDczNzExNzFdfQ==
 -->